 Borak (marker F on above map)

 If you stay in Borak area, which is just about 5 to 10 min walk from the Old town, you will have Banje beach just steps away.
 The local marina with lovely masts and sailing boats is in front of your window and several restaurants and cafe-bars are just there along the promenade.
 Most of the apartments and rooms here has sea views while some has terrace or patio/garden at the back of the house.

-The downside for staying here could be the noise from several bars so when choosing your accommodation try to avoid apartments that are in the near vicinity of these.
-Choosing apartment or room with decent insulated windows (double glazed) is also a good idea.
+The downside for staying here could be the noise from several bars so when choosing your accommodation to try to avoid apartments that are in the near vicinity of these.
+Choosing an apartment or room with decent insulated windows (double glazed) is also a good idea.